Promoting Good Mental Health in Schools

 How Can You Help?

-Whether you’re teaching virtually, in the classroom, or a mix of both, speak out about mental health in schools.
+Whether you’re teaching virtually or in the classroom, speak out about mental health in schools.
 Send resources to parents to help them monitor their children’s mental health from home.
 Talk to students about the importance of talking through feelings.
 And try to find ways to spend one-on-one time with students, even if you just ask them to send you a personal email each week about how they’re doing.
 Keeping mental health top of mind will help your students now and in the long run when they return to school.